bluesky/tiled/README.md

 ## Try it

-Install, with the demo dependencies.
-(Note that this bundles in a bunch of the optional dependencies.)
+Install the dependencies for the client, the server, xarray, and h5py to generate example data files.

 ```
-pip install tiled[demo]
+pip install tiled[client,server,xarray]
 ```

 Generate example data files.